Identity and Access Management in Amazon Web Services (AWS)

 A Few Facts About Identity and Access Management

-According to a 2018 Verizon report, use of stolen credentials remains the number one action in cybersecurity breaches.
+According to a 2018 Verizon report, using stolen credentials remains the number one action in cybersecurity breaches.

-Given the rich set of controls in which AWS customers can secure and harden their infrastructure in the cloud, it is no surprise that simple credential theft is the major attack vector for AWS as well.
+Given the rich set of controls in which AWS customers can secure and harden their infrastructure in the cloud, it is no surprise that simple credential theft is also the major attack vector for AWS.

-One of the most famous incidents involving AWS credential theft is the case of CodeSpaces, a developer service company that was forced out of business in 2014 because the attacker deleted the vast majority of the company’s cloud environment after obtaining AWS account credentials.
+One of the most famous incidents involving AWS credential theft is the case of CodeSpaces.
+This developer service company was forced out of business in 2014 because the attacker deleted the vast majority of the company’s cloud environment after obtaining AWS account credentials.

 In 2017, Uber had its AWS credentials stolen from another repository used to gain access to private information for 57 million customers and drivers.

-Utilizing multi-factor authentication in AWS would have prevented the incident even when the credentials were already stolen.
+Utilizing multi-factor authentication and other best access management practices would have prevented the incident even when the credentials were already stolen.

-More recently we’ve seen an increase in credential theft for the purpose of setting up Crypto-mining.
+More recently, we’ve seen an increase in credential theft to set up Crypto-mining.
 Even large corporations like Tesla are not immune.

 Identity and Access Management in AWS

-So where do we start?
-To be clear we are discussing credentials used to manage your company’s AWS environment for the purpose of provisioning and maintaining cloud resources.
+So, where do we start?
+To be clear, we are discussing credentials used to manage your company’s AWS environment to provision and maintain cloud resources.

 These are managed by AWS’s Identity and Access Management service (IAM).
 The good news is IAM gives you a one-stop shop for provisioning and assigning credentials across your AWS account, but it must be used correctly.

 However, before talking too much about IAM credentials, we must mention one special credential associated with every AWS account: the root access account.
-This is an email address and is used to create the AWS account in the first place.
+This email address is used to create the AWS account in the first place.

-It is used to set up the account billing with Amazon, join the account to an organization if your company has more than one account, and to set up the initial IAM credentials within the account.
+It is used to set up the account billing with Amazon, join an organization if your company has more than one account, and set up the initial IAM credentials within the account.

 Once established, the root should be locked away and no longer used.
 All management on the account should be performed with IAM credentials.
 However, before you lock the root away, you should do two things:

 This is non-negotiable.
-Best practice is to use a hardware MFA device, but if that is not available, then a virtual device (Google Authenticator, etc) will have to suffice.
+The best practice is to use a hardware MFA device, but if that is not available, then a virtual device (Google Authenticator, etc.) will have to suffice.

-2. Remove any access keys associated with root.
+2. Remove any access keys associated with the root.

-Because the root cannot be limited by other permissions, programmatic access keys should never be assigned on root.
+Because the root cannot be limited by other permissions, programmatic access keys should never be assigned to root.
 If you have, remove them and use IAM credentials instead.

-Okay, root is secure.
+Okay, the root is secure.
 What about the IAM credentials?

-The first step is obvious, limit exposure by creating and assigning only credentials as they are needed.
+The first step is to limit exposure by creating and assigning only credentials as needed.
 Review allocated credentials often and revoke them when no longer needed.

 In addition to limiting the credentials created, separate your IAM credentials into logical user and service accounts.
-Users will have passwords enabled and be able to login into the AWS console.
+Users will have passwords enabled and can log into the AWS console.
 Service accounts will not have passwords enabled but will have programmatic access keys.

 Users